afresquet/typepipe/README.md

 4. Commit your changes: `git commit -am "Add some feature"`
 5. Push to the branch: `git push origin my-new-feature`
 6. Open a pull request :D

+## Credits

+This library was inspired on [bauta.js](https://github.com/axa-group/bauta.js) from my time working at Axa.